 After successful completion of this course students are expected to be able to:

 - apply basic knowledge from various disciplines in food technology to define and improve food product quality;

-- students work in groups on case studies, for which they gather information from experts, literature and internet.
+- students work in groups on case studies, for which they gather information from various stakeholders, experts, and literature.

-- results will be presented orally and as a written report.
+- results will be discussed with supervisors, presented orally and documented in written report.

 The study guide is available in Brightspace.

 Start literature will be provided on the first day of the course.